mrochk/fastlob/README.md

 ## Usage

 This book runs at a fixed decimal precision through the Python `decimal` package.
-The precision can be set via the `PYLOB_DECIMAL_PRECISION` environment variable, the default value is 2.
+The precision (also called *Tick Size*) can be set via the `PYLOB_DECIMAL_PRECISION` environment variable, the default value is 2.

 ```python
 # examples/basics.py